Gamebird Hunting Regulations and Guides are updated annually.

-Complaints about concentrations of game birds such as pukeko and paradise shelduck and periodically prompts a need to direct hunters to where the problems are.
-For example pukeko and shelduck hunting success is often dependent upon a team of shooters working together.
+Complaints about concentrations of game birds such as pukeko and paradise shelduck indicate problem areas that hunters can be directed to.
+Pukeko and shelduck hunting success often depends on a team of hunters working together.

 Organised hunts have become increasingly popular on the West Coast as access to good hunting becomes more difficult in other regions.
-Currently such hunts are arranged independently by a number of different clubs and organisations and Fish & Game provides coordination and assistance where possible.
+Contact our West Coast Office to register your interest in organised hunting.